samchsu/spootify/README.md

 # Spootify

-A Full Stack Web Application that utilizes Spotify API to obtain and display user's most played tracks within a specified time period.
+A Frontend with Backend Web Application that utilizes Spotify API to obtain and display user's most played tracks within a specified time period.

 ## Website link